Framework for Learning and Control in the Classical and Quantum Domains: Background

 Classical ML has been applied to $\mathscr{Q}$C as well.
 Classical ML and heuristic optimization techniques are actively used for designing high-performance quantum gates for fault-tolerant quantum computing~\cite{AZ19}.
 Additionally, neural networks are used in some other $\mathscr{Q}$C tasks including adaptive quantum tomography and dynamic decoupling~\cite{AN17}.
 Meta-heuristic algorithms are also shown to be advantageous in designing $\mathscr{Q}$C policies that are robust to random noise and decoherence~\cite{PS19}.

-We now consider the application of QML for control.
-QML for control has been studied in the context of quantum RL~\cite{MUP+22}.
+We now consider the application of $\mathscr{Q}$ML for control. $\mathscr{Q}$ML for $\mathscr{C}$C has been studied in the context of quantum RL~\cite{MUP+22}.
 RL is a valuable tool for solving direct adaptive optimal control problems~\cite{SBW92}.
 Therefore, developing quantum variations of RL algorithms is an important topic.
-Recent works on the concept of quantum RL, however, are limited to solving simple $\mathscr{C}$C problems such as the problem of maze traversal being solved on a quantum annealer~\cite{JGM+21,SJD22,CLG+18,LCG+17}.
+Recent works on the concept of quantum RL, however, are limited to solving simple $\mathscr{C}$C problems such as the problem of maze traversal being solved on a quantum annealer~\cite{JGM+21,SJD22,CLG+18,LCG+17,CYQ+20,LS20,LS21,SWIK22}.